-- Secondly, starting up a blog and making it to this kind of level or even making it into some sort of money-making machine is NOT a walk in the park.
-You must know that bloggers do a LOT of things behind the scenes (SEO, etc.) in order to make their platforms successful; that’s why you must be prepared for a tough road ahead.
+- Secondly, starting up a blog and making it into some sort of money-making machine is NOT a walk in the park.
+You must know that bloggers do a LOT of things behind the scenes (SEO, promotions, etc.) in order to make their platforms successful; that’s why you must be prepared for a tough road ahead.

-- Lastly, a lot of bloggers recommend blogging for starting travelers and I do that too — BUT I don’t recommend it as the main medium of funding a travel lifestyle possible because it can be a difficult start-up endeavour.
+- Lastly, a lot of bloggers recommend blogging for starting travelers and I do that too — BUT I don’t recommend it as the main medium of funding a travel lifestyle because it can be a difficult start-up endeavour.
 I rather recommend setting up a blog AFTER or WHILE also starting up your remote profession (ex: as a digital nomad, a traveling English teacher, etc.) as you gear up for your ’round the world trip’.
-Through this way, you’ll have ‘safety nets’ in place.
+Through this way, you’ll have a safety net in place.

-I’m not a big spender and it’s a ‘habit’ that I’ve developed ever since I started living separately from my parents — which was after I graduated university.
+I’m not a big spender and it’s a habit that I’ve developed ever since I started living separately from my parents.
 As I’ve pointed out previously, I was earning a meager income back in my corporate job; so naturally, I always had to make ends meet.
-That constant struggle surely made me appreciate the concept of money + budgeting — and I still do.
+That constant struggle surely made me appreciate the concept of money and budgeting — and I still do.

 Therefore, even if I already earn a lot more now, I still make it a point to aim for the cheapest and best-for-value finds… (unless of course, I am in a splurging mood!)